SPMIC-UoN/xtract/README.md

 The MACAQUE tractography protocols were generalised across templates by: Stephania Assimopoulos, Shaun Warrington, Stamatios Sotiropoulos

+The extended set of subcortical protocols were created by: Stephania Assimopoulos, Shaun Warrington, Davide Folloni, Sarah Heilbronner, Stamatios Sotiropoulos

 The XTRACT viewer helper script was written by Shaun Warrington

 The XTRACT stats helper script was written by Shaun Warrington